-If you’re looking for a fun and easy toddler-friendly breakfast or snack that feels like a treat but still packs in some nutrition, these Greek Yogurt Cinnamon Donut Holes (or cinnamon roll bites) are it!
+If you’re looking for a fun and easy toddler-friendly breakfast or snack that feels like a treat but still packs in some nutrition, these Greek Yogurt Cinnamon Donut Holes (or cinnamon roll bites) are going to be your family's new favorite.

-These are higher protein and lightly sweetened compared to traditional donut holes, and come together in one bowl with ingredients you probably already have.
-These little bites have become a weekly staple in our house—and I have a feeling they’ll earn a permanent spot in yours, too.
+These yogurt donut holes are higher protein, lower sodium, and lightly sweetened compared to traditional donut holes, and come together in one bowl with ingredients you probably already have.
+Such a crowd favorite in our house, and I have a feeling they’ll earn a permanent spot in your family's breakfast rotation, too.

 - perfect for breakfast, snack time, or lunchboxes